nucypher/nucypher/docs/source/architecture/sub_stakes.rst

 ^^^^^^^^^^^^^^^^^^
 *Methods* : ``divideStake(uint256,uint256,uint16)``

-If necessary, staker can extend the locking duration only for the part of tokens in a sub-stake (``divideStake()``).
-Contract method splits desirable sub-stake into two elements: the old sub-stake with changed locked amount and the new sub-stake.
-New element has the extended locking duration (by the specified number of periods) and the same start period as the old one has.
-Locked amount in the new sub-stake equals to requested input parameter.
+If necessary, stakers can extend the locking duration for only a portion of their tokens in a sub-stake by using the ``divideStake()`` method.
+This method splits a sub-stake into two elements: the old sub-stake with the reduced locked amount and the new sub-stake with the specified amount.
+The new sub-stake has the specified locked amount and an extended lock duration, based on the specified number of periods, with the same start period as the old sub-stake.

 **Example:**